suma-project/Suma/INSTALL.md

 For Suma Server Installation:

 * Copy contents of `/SUMA_DOWNLOAD_DIR/service` to a location outside your web directory.
+For example, if your web directory is `/var/www/htdocs` you could copy the contents of the `/SUMA_DOWNLOAD_DIR/service` to `/var/www/app/sumaserver`.

     Note this location, we will refer to it later as `SUMA_SERVER_INSTALL_DIR`